GKS Górnik Łęczna

 Górniczy Klub Sportowy Górnik Łęczna (/pl/), commonly referred to as Górnik Łęczna, is a sports club based in Łęczna, Poland.
-It is best known for its men's professional football team, which competes in I liga, the second division in the Polish football league system.
+It is best known for its men's professional football team, which competes in II liga, the third division in the Polish football league system.
 The club also fields teams in women's football and wrestling.

 History

 The club was founded in 1979, as a club for the local coal miners.
 As the years went, the local Bogdanka Coal Mine decided to invest more and more money and as a result the club quickly rose through the leagues.
 The club shed its relative obscurity when it gained promotion to the Ekstraklasa in 2003.

 Górnik Łęczna played in the top division from 2003 until 2007, when they were relegated to the 3rd division, as a consequence of their involvement in a match fixing scandal.
 However they were promoted straight back up as league winners after the 2007–08 season and competed in the I Liga for six years before winning promotion to the 2014–15 Ekstraklasa.

 Since 1 January 2007, the men's football department has been operating as a business entity separate from the rest of the club.